SHIFT: Exploring the Boundary of RDMA Network Fault Tolerance: SHIFT Design

 \subsubsection{Default State}

-In the default state the system runs normally with no detected failures.
-The default QP handles all RDMA traffic while the backup QP stays idle during this state.
+In State 1 (Default), the system runs normally with no detected failures.
+The default QP handles all RDMA traffic, while the backup QP remains idle.
+SHIFTLib maintains counters for the send and receive queues to track the number of completed two-sided send and receive WRs.

-As mentioned in \S\ref{sec:challenges}, SHIFT uses a CQ event driven notification mechanism to keep send and receive queues synchronized.
-Specifically, once the backup QP is ready, SHIFT posts a RECV WR to it then waits for the next CQ event from it asynchronously in a background thread.
+SHIFTLib posts a RECV WR to the backup QP and then asynchronously waits for its CQ event in a background thread (used by the handshake described in \S\ref{sec:designoverview}).

-\subsubsection{Fault Tolerance (State 1 \textrightarrow State 2)}
+\subsubsection{Fault Tolerance (State 1\textrightarrow State 2)}

-When network anomalies occur, including fatal failures or interface flapping, RDMA traffic times out and places a WC entry indicating the failure to the CQ.
+When network anomalies occur, including fatal failures or interface flapping, RDMA traffic times out and the RNIC places an error WC in the CQ.
 After polling this WC, SHIFT initiates the RDMA fallback process.
+A complete fallback process handles traffic in both directions.

-\underline{1. \emph{Inline work queue rewind.}} We first introduce the inline work queue rewind technique.
-To seamlessly redirect traffic to the backup QP, SHIFTLib must repost all outstanding RECV and SEND WRs to the backup QP.
-By leveraging the inherent WQE records in send and receive queues, the basic idea is that SHIFTLib copies outstanding SEND/RECV WQEs from the default queue to the backup one.
+\underline{\emph{Retransmission-safe check.}} Before resubmitting send WQEs, SHIFTLib first verifies that all outstanding WQEs are safe for retransmission, following the boundary defined in \S\ref{sec:insight_boundary}.
+Specifically, SHIFTLib scans outstanding WQEs to detect atomic operations.
+If any are detected, SHIFT propagates the error to the application instead of attempting fallback.

-The first step is to determine the outstanding WQEs.
-SHIFTLib polls the default CQ to obtain the successful but unpolled WCs, storing them in a local WC buffer~\footnote{These WCs will later be passed to the application when it polls the CQ}, until the first error WC is polled.
-The remaining WQEs in the send and receive queues are then identified as outstanding.
+\underline{\emph{Work queue resubmitting.}} SHIFT resubmits WQEs by copying the WQE records in the send and receive work queues.

-SHIFTLib copies these outstanding WQEs to the backup QP after updating their MR keys (whose mappings between default and backup QPs were stored in KV storage during MR registration), WQE indices, and QP number to match the backup QP configuration.
-For SEND WQEs, SHIFTLib rings the doorbell of the backup QP to notify the RNIC of the new entries.
-For RECV WQEs, SHIFTLib updates the receive doorbell record, which maintains the head index of the receive queue.
+For send WQEs, SHIFTLib then compares the send and receive WQE counters to infer receive-side progress.
+If the receive-side progress is ahead, which indicates that the data arrived but the corresponding ack was lost, SHIFTLib treats the corresponding send WQEs as completed and excludes them from the outstanding set to avoid retransmissions.

-\underline{2. \emph{Overall RDMA fallback procedure.}} SHIFTLib first posts a \verb|WRITE_WITH_IMMEDIATE| WR to the backup QP for receiver notification.
-This WR consumes the posted RECV WR in the receiver backup QP and immediately notifies the background thread on the receiver side by CQ event.
-The background thread then reposts outstanding RECV WQEs using the inline work queue rewind technique, and the receive queue's state on the receiver side transitions from Default to \textbf{Fallback}.
+SHIFTLib then copies these outstanding WQEs to the backup QP after updating their MR keys, whose mappings between default and backup QPs are stored in the KV store during MR registration, as well as their WQE indices and QP number to match the backup QP configuration.
+For send WQEs, SHIFTLib rings the doorbell of the backup QP to notify the RNIC of the new entries.
+For receive WQEs, SHIFTLib updates the receive doorbell record, which maintains the head index of the receive queue.